NachoLed/NachoLed/README.md

 - 👋 Hi, I’m @NachoLed
 - 👀 I’m interested in Web Development, Data Science and Blockchain
-- 🌱 I’m currently learning C# ASP.NET
+- 🌱 I’m currently learning and working with C# ASP.NET
 - :microscope: Last year joined a Data Science Bootcamp!
 - 💞️ I’m looking to collaborate on Anything
 - 📫 How to reach me https://www.linkedin.com/in/ignacioledesma/